vidyar/docs-old/_build/html/_sources/examples/csharp_buildsample.txt

 csharp-buildsample
 =====================

-A sample repository csharp-buildsample has been created using Nunitand opencover.
+A sample repository `csharp-buildsample  <https://github.com/Shippable/csharp-buildsample>`_  has been created using `Nunit <http://nunit.org/>`_  and `opencover <http://www.nuget.org/packages/OpenCover>`_ .
 Keep the test and code coverage outputs in our special folders called Shippable/testresults and Shippable/codecoverage to get the reports parsed.

 We need the yml file to analyze the project details .
 So add the shippable.yml file to the root of your repo by specifying :